 White cabbage: I used 1/2 of a head and it was plenty!

-Radishes: Not essential at all, but also a really pretty addition to the salad
+Radishes: An optional but really pretty addition to the salad.

 Dressing ingredients: olive oil, lemon juice, minced garlic, dried mint, salt and pepper are the essential components of the dressing.
 Optionally, you can do what I did and add sumac powder and zaatar for some extra flavor- so yum!